BogartWilley/Game-Clipper/README.md

 - **Upload your own image templates to adjust the replay detection and timings to your preferences.**
 - **Signup on your own YouTube channel using OAuth,and manage your replays from there**
+- **Detect players name and characters,to create costum thumbnail**